dkoen/dkoen.github.io/_pages/about.md

   <img src="/images/RecoveredFilter.png">
 </p>

 Once we have the spike times we are able to recover an approximation of the spectrotemporal filter.
-Some discrepancies exist where the filter value was zeroed.
-This is because in the filter the bandwidth is effectively infinite.
-The method is limited computationally whereever the bandwidth is too high, however the approximation of the filter is still quite good.
+Some discrepancies exist where the filter value changes suddenly (i.e. where it approaches its minimum of -10).
+This is because in the filter is effectively zeroes and its bandwidth is effectively infinite.
+This method is limited computationally wherever the bandwidth is sufficiently high, however the approximation of the filter is still quite good.
+This approach can be used to describe neurological phenotypes in various disease states [(as is the case here)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2474630/).